-Highlights include two portrait concerts at the Salzburg Festival (1998); her multi-media opera Baa-Lambs Fest (1993/1998) after Leonora Carrington; Clinamen/Nodus for Pierre Boulez and the London Symphony Orchestra (2000); composer-in-residence at the Lucerne Festival in 2002 and in 2016; world premiere of her music-theatre work Lost Highway (2003), after David Lynch which won a South Bank Show Award (ENO at the Young Vic, 2008); and two new operas while living in New York City (2010/11) – The Outcast-Homage to Herman Melville and American Lulu, based on Alban Berg’s Lulu.
+Highlights include two portrait concerts at the Salzburg Festival (1998); her multi-media opera Bählamms Fest (1993/98) after Leonora Carrington; Clinamen/Nodus for Pierre Boulez and the London Symphony Orchestra (2000); Composer-in-Residence at the Lucerne Festival in 2002 and in 2016; world premiere of her music-theater work Lost Highway (2003), after David Lynch which won a South Bank Show Award (ENO at the Young Vic, 2008); and two new operas while living in New York City (2010/11) – The Outcast-Homage to Herman Melville and American Lulu, based on Alban Berg’s Lulu.
 For over 30 years Olga Neuwirth’s works have explored a wide range of forms and genres: operas, radio plays, sound installations, art works, photography and film music.
 In many works she fuses live-musicians, electronics and video into audio-visual experiences.
 Among numerous prizes, she was the first-ever woman to receive the Grand Austrian State Prize in the category of music (2010).